Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/defender-endpoint/mde-terms-mac.md

 ms.topic: conceptual
 hideEdit: true
 ms.technology: mde
-ms.openlocfilehash: d15cc47e2059ecb82aacdd829c2ed673aeb47f62
+ms.openlocfilehash: 6382e6cc45f1cf32b9508c7c9f699c01435d186f
-ms.sourcegitcommit: 88c3b9758214936d283bad0321b826fb40a2e7e9
+ms.sourcegitcommit: d4b867e37bf741528ded7fb289e4f6847228d2c5
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 10/04/2021
+ms.lasthandoff: 10/06/2021
-ms.locfileid: "60088401"
+ms.locfileid: "60205246"
 ---
-# <a name="microsoft-defender-atp-application-license-terms"></a>Termes du contrat de licence d’application Microsoft Defender ATP
+# <a name="microsoft-defender-atp-application-license-terms"></a>Termes du contrat de licence de l’application Microsoft Defender ATP

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]

 MICROSOFT DEFENDER ATP

-SI VOUS ÊTES UNE ENTREPRISE AUX ÉTATS-UNIS (OU SI VOUS ÊTES UNE ENTREPRISE AYANT UN LIEU D’ACTIVITÉ PRINCIPAL AUX ÉTATS-UNIS), CONSULTEZ LA SECTION « ARBITRAGE DE LIAISON ET RENONCIATION AUX ACTIONS DE CLASSE » CI-DESSOUS.
+SI VOUS ÊTES UNE ENTREPRISE AUX ÉTATS-UNIS (OU SI VOUS ÊTES UNE ENTREPRISE AYANT UN LIEU D’ACTIVITÉ PRINCIPAL AUX ÉTATS-UNIS), LISEZ LA SECTION « ARBITRAGE DE LIAISON ET RENONCIATION AUX ACTIONS DE CLASSE » CI-DESSOUS.
 CELA AFFECTE LA FAÇON DONT LES LITIGES SONT RÉSOLUS.

 These license terms are an agreement between you and Microsoft Corporation (or one of its affiliates).
 They apply to the software named above and any Microsoft services or software updates (except to the extent such services or updates are accompanied by new or additional terms, in which case those different terms apply prospectively and do not alter your or Microsoft’s rights relating to pre-updated software or services).
 IF YOU COMPLY WITH THESE LICENSE TERMS, YOU HAVE THE RIGHTS BELOW.
 BY USING THE SOFTWARE, YOU ACCEPT THESE TERMS.
 IF YOU DO NOT ACCEPT THEM, DO NOT USE THE SOFTWARE.
 POUR LES UTILISATEURS APPLE, AU LIEU DE CELA, RENVOYEZ-LE À APPLE INC. ("APPLE") FOR A REFUND OR CREDIT IF APPLICABLE. « Utilisateur Apple » signifie un utilisateur utilisant ce logiciel qui est obtenu à partir d’un Apple Store sur un appareil Apple OS.